- Compare advantages and disadvantages of developmental research designs (cross-sectional, longitudinal, and sequential)

 Another disadvantage of cross-sectional research is that it is limited to one time of measurement.
-Data are collected at one point in time, and it’s possible that something could have happened in that year in history that affected all of the participants, although possibly each cohort may have been affected differently.
+Data are collected at one point in time and it’s possible that something could have happened in that year in history that affected all of the participants, although possibly each cohort may have been affected differently.
+Just think about the mindsets of participants in research that was conducted in the United States right after the terrorist attacks on September 11, 2001.

 Longitudinal research involves beginning with a group of people who may be of the same age and background (cohort) and measuring them repeatedly over a long period of time.
-One of the benefits of this type of research is that people can be followed through time and be compared with themselves when they were younger; therefore, changes with age over time are measured.
+One of the benefits of this type of research is that people can be followed through time and be compared with themselves when they were younger; therefore changes with age over time are measured.
 What would be the advantages and disadvantages of longitudinal research?
 Problems with this type of research include being expensive, taking a long time, and subjects dropping out over time.
+Think about the film, 63 Up, part of the Up Series mentioned earlier, which is an example of following individuals over time.
+In the videos, filmed every seven years, you see how people change physically, emotionally, and socially through time; and some remain the same in certain ways, too.
+But many of the participants really disliked being part of the project and repeatedly threatened to quit; one disappeared for several years; another died before her 63rd year.
+Would you want to be interviewed every seven years?
+Would you want to have it made public for all to watch?

 Longitudinal research designs are used to examine behavior in the same individuals over time.
 For instance, with our example of studying intelligence and aging, a researcher might conduct a longitudinal study to examine whether 20-year-olds become less intelligent with age over time.
 To this end, a researcher might give an intelligence test to individuals when they are 20 years old, again when they are 50 years old, and then again when they are 80 years old.
 This study is longitudinal in nature because the researcher plans to study the same individuals as they age.
 Based on these data, the pattern of intelligence and age might look different than from the cross-sectional research; it might be found that participants’ intelligence scores are higher at age 50 than at age 20 and then remain stable or decline a little by age 80.
 How can that be when cross-sectional research revealed declines in intelligence with age?